-51. For assets acquired after the date of registration, input tax claim is on the value of the goods at the time of supply.
-Input tax is claimable 6 years after the date of supply.
+55. For assets acquired after the date of registration, input tax claim is on the value of the goods at the time of supply.
+Input tax is claimable 6 years from the date of supply.

-In the event a taxable person fails to claim input tax at the time of registration, he is entitled to claim input tax on the book value of the goods 6 years after the date of the supply.
+56. In the event a taxable person fails to claim input tax at the time of registration, he is entitled to claim input tax on the book value of the goods 6 years from the date of the supply.